 Referees and Recommendations

 You will need the names, addresses and contact details for three possible referees.
-Some jobs ask you to send letters in advance or simultaneously with the application, or via a dossier service, when you apply.
+Some jobs ask you to send letters in advance; others ask that they be sent simultaneously with the application, or via a dossier service, when you apply.
 Others simply ask you to provide the names of possible referees.
 Make sure your contacts are up-to-date.
 And make sure that your referees know that you are applying for a particular job and using their names.
-It is wise to provide them with a copy of your application letter, as well as your CV as the basis for their evaluation.
+It is wise to provide them with a copy of your application letter, as well as your CV, as the basis for their evaluation.

 Most academic jobs ask for a writing sample either at the time of application or shortly thereafter.
-Some have page limits of 20-25 pages.
-If you do not have a piece of writing that is of the requested length, send an excerpt of this length, less 1 page, which you can use to provide a cover that summarizes the context from which your extract is drawn.
-In addition, you should try to have 2 polished dissertation chapters ready to send in the event that they are requested.
+Some have page limits of 20 to 25 pages.
+If you do not have a piece of writing that is of the requested length, send an excerpt of this length, less one page, which you can use to provide a cover that summarizes the context from which your extract is drawn.
+In addition, you should try to have two polished dissertation chapters ready to send in the event that they are requested.
 These should be fully ready!
 If you receive such a request, you do not want to be requesting more time for editing; that will send a message that you have promised more than you can deliver.
-If you have published work, send along the offprint of the text, or digital download of the published piece; a professional presentation of your writing always helps.
+If you have published work, send along the offprint of the text or digital download of the published piece; a professional presentation of your writing always helps

 Academic Job interviews vary by institution and by stage of the search process.
 They may entail a preliminary brief interview (perhaps at a conference venue, or via zoom), and, if the committee decides to pursue the conversation further, a full campus visit.
-The latter can take one or more days, and may involve a formal lecture or presentation of your work, meetings with faculty either in groups or individually, meetings with students (undergraduate and graduate), and possibly with a Dean or university administrator.
-It can also include a mock class or teaching demonstration, and it may include one or more social events, such as a reception or meal with larger or smaller groups.
+The latter can take one or more days and may involve a formal lecture or presentation of your work.
+It may also entail meetings with faculty either in groups or individually, meetings with students (undergraduate and graduate), and possibly meetings with a Dean or university administrator.
+There may also be a mock class or teaching demonstration or social events, such as a reception or meal with larger or smaller groups.

 With respect to your initial meeting, you will want to be able to speak clearly and succinctly about your research.
 Time will be of the essence.
 You need to be able to describe your dissertation in a few sentences and to be able to communicate your ideas effectively and without hesitation.
 This is perhaps the most difficult skill to acquire—we all want to speak about our own work in the most precise and detailed manner possible, but others need to learn about it expeditiously.
 You are likely to be asked about the provenance and the future directions of your research so think ahead about how to present that.